 1. Find your current BIOS version.
 Click on Start—type System information in the search box.
 From the results, select System Summary.
 You will see your BIOS version underneath your computer’s processor speed.

 Must Check: Reboot and Select Proper Boot Device

 2. Then backup your BIOS.
 BIOS updater has built-in Save and Backup options.

-3. Afterward, visit manufacturer’s website to find correct BIOS update.
+3. visit the manufacturer’s website to find the correct BIOS update.
 Download the update.

 4. Then run the BIOS update you downloaded.
 Confirm it.